FranciszekMecka/interview-login-app/README.md

 Before you begin, ensure you have met the following requirements:
 - Java Development Kit (JDK) installed, preferably JDK 17 or higher.
 - Maven installed on your local machine.
-- PostgresDB or any other db of your choice.
+- Docker, or a db of your choice.

 ## Getting Started